 The information presented herein is neither a comprehensive review of the subject matter covered nor a substitute for specific professional advice.
-Because of the complexity and evolving nature of cross-border taxation, and the potential for significant penalties, consultation with a cross-border tax specialist is recommended to review the applicable US and Canadian tax consequences and to co-ordinate the tax implications in both jurisdictions.
+Because of the complexity and evolving nature of crossborder taxation, and the potential for significant penalties, consultation with a cross-border tax specialist is recommended to review the applicable US and Canadian tax consequences and to co-ordinate the tax implications in both jurisdictions.

 The comments included in the publication are not intended to be a definitive analysis of tax law.
-The comments contained herein are general in nature and professional advice regarding an individual's particular tax position should be attained in respect of any person's specific circumstances.
-BMO Nesbitt Burns Inc. provides this commentary to clients for informational purposes only.
-The information contained herein is based on sources that we believe to be reliable, but is not guaranteed by us, may be incomplete or may change without notice.
-The comments included in this document are general in nature, and professional advice regarding an individual's particular position should be obtained.
+The comments contained herein are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.

-• "BMO (M-bar Roundel symbol)" and "Making Money Make Sense" are registered trade-marks of Bank of Montreal, used under licence. • "Nesbitt Burns" is a registered trade-mark of BMO Nesbitt Burns Inc. BMO Nesbitt Burns Inc. is a wholly-owned subsidiary of Bank of Montreal.
+BMO Wealth Management is the brand name for a business group consisting of Bank of Montreal and certain of its affiliates, including BMO Nesbitt Burns Inc., in providing wealth management products and services. (© "BMO (M-bar roundel symbol)" is a registered trade-mark of Bank of Montreal, used under licence. (© "Nesbitt Burns" is a registered trade-mark of BMO Nesbitt Burns Inc. BMO Nesbitt Burns Inc. is a wholly-owned subsidiary of Bank of Montreal.
 If you are already a client of BMO Nesbitt Burns, please contact your Investment Advisor for more information.